Keyboard shortcuts

 3. If skills list is non-empty: add skill tool.

 The computed whitelist replaces config.tools.
 Tools not on the list are invisible to the agent.
+The delegate tool is always available — delegation is not gated by scope.

 Prompt injection